forgente/docs/docs/index.md

 ---
 date: "2016-11-08T16:00:00+02:00"
+title: "Documentation"
 slug: /
 sidebar_position: 10
+toc: false
+draft: false
 ---

 # What is Gitea?

-Gitea is a painless self-hosted all-in-one software development service, it includes Git hosting, code review, team collaboration, package registry and CI/CD.
+Gitea is a painless, self-hosted, all-in-one software development service.
+It includes Git hosting, code review, team collaboration, package registry, and CI/CD.
 It is similar to GitHub, Bitbucket and GitLab.

-Gitea was forked from [Gogs](http://gogs.io) originally and almost all the code has been changed.
+Gitea was originally forked from [Gogs](https://gogs.io) and almost all the code has been changed.
 See the [Gitea Announcement](https://blog.gitea.com/welcome-to-gitea/) blog post to read about the justification for a fork.

 :::warning

-Gitea has never sent commits to upstream or cherry-pick commits from upstream.
-So Gitea is totally not compatible with Gogs.
-No any gurantee it can work if you upgrade from Gogs to Gitea.
-The recommanded method is to migrate repositories from Gogs to Gitea.
+Gitea does not sent or cherry-picked commits from upstream, so there is no guarantee it will work if you upgrade from Gogs to Gitea.
+The recommended method is to migrate repositories from Gogs to Gitea.

 :::